sandrina-p/portfolio_v3/LEARNINGS.md

 - 🎈Place consecutive paragraphs in the same line without position absolute using -1em.
 - 🎈 `position:sticky` doesn't work when the parent has `overflow:hidden`
 - 🎈🐛 `transparent` on Safari means rgba(0, 0, 0, 0) instead of rgba(255, 255, 255, 0).
 If you do `linear-gradient(red, transparent)` it will go from red to black transparent.
-- 🎈How to prevent transition on render.
+- 🎈How to prevent CSS transition from happening on 1st render.
 - 📝 Learning so about animations optimization using Safari Layers.
   - lookout for elements size - white space consumes memory (ex: display block vs inline)
   - look out for overlapping animations, avoid when possible. (ex: site intro)